NorwegianVeterinaryInstitute/BioinfTraining/access_computing_resources.md

 A script contains:
   - a description of the computing resources you ask for (time, memory..) and which project (nn9305k) should be charged for those computing resources
-  - where on the disk are the files you want to analyses and programs you want to use are located
   - define transferred files (in/out) of the temporary folder created in the computing node when resources are allocated
   - what programs are run, which parameters are used, in which succession ...